viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 1. In the resulting vision service configuration pane, select the ML model service you just added from the **ML Model** dropdown menu.
 1. Click **Save Config** at the bottom of the window to save your changes.

-   {{< imgproc src="/tutorials/data-management/vision-service-conf.png" alt="The data tab showing the train a model pane with four tags filtered" resize="500x" >}}
+   {{< imgproc src="/tutorials/data-management/vision-service-conf.png" alt="The vision service configuration pane showing the ML model service my-mlmodel-service added" resize="500x" >}}

 ### Add a transform camera